ComplexityGarage/Lecture-attendance-monitoring-device/README.md

 - Arduino IDE

 # State of the art
-The UniLog system has reached the prototype stage and is now ready for initial testing within the university environment.
+The UniLog has reached the prototype stage and is now ready for initial testing within the university environment.

 # What next?
 If the UniLog device proves successful during the limited testing phase, we have several proposals for further project development.